 Why Do I need to Re-Target?

 Most websites conversion rates are in the 2-10% range, ie 98 out 100 people leave with every doing anything.
-With re-targetng you get to put your message in front of them multiple times.
+With re-targeting you get to put your message in front of them multiple times.
+With proper retargeting through Facebook Ads you can significantly improve conversion rates.
 Research has shown that you need to put your message in front of people 7 to 11 times before they decide to buy.